raymondc-dev/twitter-sentiment-analysis/README.md

 A Natural Language Processing project that performs **entity-level sentiment analysis** on multilingual tweets.
 There were two Kaggle datasets, only for training, and one for validation.
 The instructions were to predict whether a tweet expresses a **positive**, **negative**, or **neutral** sentiment toward a given entity.

+Dataset: [Twitter Entity Sentiment Analysis (Kaggle)](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis/data)

+## Background
 This was my first major project working with a Kaggle set.
 Normalizing and cleaning data, then using NLP techniques to analyze it.

-Dataset: [Twitter Entity Sentiment Analysis (Kaggle)](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis/data)
+Social medias like Twitter have massive volumes of unstructured text data.
+I wanted to see how easily it was possible to parse and sort tweets based on its sentiment.
+And after finding this dataset on Kaggle, I took the challenge upon myself to get a high accuracy.
+I was able to achieve a 97% match with the validation dataset.

+There were a lot of challenges with cleaning this dataset.
+For example, it contained tweets in many languages and some contained links or emojis.
+The method I went through with in the end was to first convert all text to lowercase.
+Then I removed links by checking if it had "https", aswell as wiped mentions (@) and hastages (#).
+I was then able to categorize tweets based on the categories above, and deleted null or empty tweets.
+Overall, I learned a lot through this process and it definetely yileded interesting results.

 ---